comsci-uwc-isak/unit-1-project-rikiod/README.md

 The following script finds the total distance traveled by all of the the cars in the car rental system if "all" is entered as an argument.
 If a license plate is entered as an arugment, then the program will find the total distance traveled by that particular car.

 The summarize program was quite hard because specific lines had to be found within the maincarfile.txt; however, I was able to use while loops and have the program loop through each line reading word by word.
+For example, the use of `for f in .txt` effectively loops through all the text files in the folder.
+Then, the code `while read line; do for km in $line` reads all the words by utilizing the while loop to look through all of the file's lines and the for loop to look at every word in each individual line.

 ```.sh
 #!/bin/bash